mk-fg/waterfox/README.rst

   | Builds it from .tar.gz release archive, not the humongous and slow git checkout.
   | Can have some local patches/tweaks.

+- ca-certificates-whitelist-filter_ - tool to cleanup garbage certs from Web-PKI list of root CAs, which is all but like 6-10 CAs used for everything (at least as of i2023).

 - cgrc_ - systemd-run wrapper for apps that can use some cgroup-limits, like browsers.

   Has a bunch of extra functionality on top of systemd-run and generally usable